Diversity, Equity & Inclusion

 Inclusion is the act of establishing philosophies, policies, practices, and procedures to ensure equal access to opportunities and resources to support individuals in contributing to the organization's success.

 The AAHPM Board of Directors approved a multi-year Diversity Strategic Plan that connects the dots between AAHPM's Strategic Plan, evidence-based practices in diversity and inclusion, and core themes in diversity and inclusion as described by members, volunteers, SIG leaders, and thought leaders in the field.

 AAHPM has many communities that you can join and network in.
 Three new forums have been created as a resource for those in practice:

 - Black Professionals, Patients and Families in HPM

-- East and South Asian Patients, Families, and Professionals in HPM
+- East and South Asian Professionals, Patients, and Families in HPM

 - Latino(a) Professionals, Patients and Families in HPM

 Learn more and join a community to be a part of the discussions.

 Create opportunities for expanding the conversation regarding diversity, equity and inclusion within AAHPM and amongst its board, committees and member communities.